How to become a solar installer in South Africa

 SAPVIA is working to formalise accreditation for solar installers in South Africa called the PV GreenCard.
 While this might be a new concept it is becoming more relevant as the industry grows and gets more mainstream interest and investment.
 To find more information about the PV GreenCard read our latest article here.

 Some clients will require you to have this accreditation, especially regarding tenders.
-Some wholesalers will also require you to prove you are an accredited installer to sell you their products, even FNB will only give loans to clients who are using installers certified by the PV GreenCard Assessment or by GREEN Solar Academy.
+Some wholesalers will also require you to prove you are an accredited installer to sell you their products, and most banks will only give loans to clients who are using installers certified by the PV GreenCard Assessment or by GREEN Solar Academy.

 This is an important step to take to become a solar installer as this accreditation will identify you as a professional installer with a high quality of work.